ARCHANAREDDY15/endgame/athlete-allure-main/README.md

-# Athlete Allure - Social Media Platform for Athletes
+# Endgame - Social Media Platform for Athletes

 A modern, full-stack social media platform specifically designed for athletes to share their sports moments, connect with teammates, and build their athletic community.
 Built with cutting-edge technologies and featuring a premium dark theme with neon accents.